deffy316/mldeployment/app_housing/README.md

 # Using the API
 When using the API ensure that you have exactly 12 input feature or it will throw the error.\
-The number are related to column name in order\
+The number are related to column name in order. \
 When the feature is a yes or no, input 1 for yes and 0 for no. \
 area - Area of a House in square feet	\
 bedrooms - Number of House Bedrooms	\